lensonp/ML_optical/README.md

 The main run script for the code is `ML_optical.py`.
 Much of the functionality can be adjusted by editing this script.
-While it would be possible to refine the user interface so that one would never need to edit the main run script, this would result in a lot of command-line I/O with diminishing productivity returns.

 These modules were a working part of a larger research project.
 They are meant to streamline the testing and validation of models